beameio/beame-windows-installer/README.md

 ### Installer settings
 * InstallationFolder

-    Installation folder to use for the nodejs, npm and gatekeeper installation e.g "c:\nodejs".
+    Installation folder to use for the nodejs, npm and gatekeeper installation.

-    Defining an installation folder will make the installation shared and the same for all users, while leaving it empty or not defined will make a multi-installation system with installation on the users AppData.

-    Default is the current user AppData folder (allowing ).
+    Default is the current system drive + beame (e.g "c:\beame").

 * EnableRegistrationTokenRequest